 When it comes to a fitness for purpose clause as it pertains to the creation of goods and materials, the clause is generally implied, unless previously stated and agreed upon by all involved parties.
 As such, if you are creating or manufacturing a product for a client or customer, then it is assumed that the finished product will be able to be used for the client’s intended purpose, even without the existence of a fitness for purpose clause written into the contract.
 To further ensure this, the Sales Good Act of 1979 even stipulates this.

 Meanwhile, with construction and engineering contracts, a fitness for purpose clause is not necessarily implied as it is with manufacturing contracts.
 Instead, in the absence of such a clause, it is assumed that the customer or client is trusting the contractor’s experience and expertise in designing and constructing a building or space that will be able to be used for the client’s wishes.
 As such, it is crucial that the client be clear as to any and all ways in which they may intend the space to be used, and equally critical that all parties involved are clear on the intended use(s).

 Should there end up being confusion or conflict later on as to whether or not the building or space was constructed to the clients intended wishes, the matter will often be settled by the courts or an arbitrator, who will consider the terms and conditions of the contract, along with the completed construction.

 If you need help with fitness for purposes clauses, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.